kudobuilder/kudo/docs/update-upgrade-plans.md

 # Update and Upgrade Plans

-This demo uses a different toy framework described in the `../config/samples/upgrade.yaml` file.
-There are two `Framework` versions defined for this `Framework`, and each `OperatorVersion` has three plans: `deploy`, `update` and `upgrade`.
+This demo uses a different toy operator described in the `../config/samples/upgrade.yaml` file.
+There are two `Operator` versions defined for this `Operator`, and each `OperatorVersion` has three plans: `deploy`, `update` and `upgrade`.

 # Deploy Plan